distkv-project/distkv-project.github.io/README.md

 1. Follow the [instructions](http://nvm.sh) to install nvm
 2. Run `nvm install 10` to install node 10.x
 3. Run `nvm use 10` to switch the working environment to node 10.x
-4. Run `npm i docsite@wuhan2020 -g ` to install docsite for project wuhan2020.
+4. Run `npm i docsite@wuhan2020 -g ` to install docsite for project distkv.

 Make sure `npm` and `docsite` are configured in the environmet configuration of os . eg: /etc/profile or .bash_profile of Macos.